zonemanager/zonemanager/README.md

 ## Supported DNS record types

-ZoneMaster can manage 3 types of records: `A`, `CNAME`, and `TXT`.
+Zone Manager can manage 3 types of records: `A`, `CNAME`, and `TXT`.
 All other record types are supported in a way specific for particular DNS platform, but cannot be managed directly.

 ## Public and internal DNS

-ZoneMaster allows managing both `public` (Internet-wide) and `internal` (local) DNS services.
+Zone Manager allows managing both `public` (Internet-wide) and `internal` (local) DNS services.
 Also, it is written to allow easy integration with other applications and custom-made scripts.
 That's why its database is divided into 5 or more files (all of them have exactly the same format).

 ##### Internal zones configuration is divided into 3 files: